sdg-1/data-team-handbook/README.md

 Now, there are still a lot of articles and pieces of content here.
 But I view this as more of the page of resources that you can return to when you have specific problems.
 Thus, I have broken this resource list down by problems vs by type of resources.

+I've also created a free community you can join [here if you're looking to speak with other data leaders](https://the-data-leaders-playbook.circle.so/join?invitation_token=7e6bc35d5952661fc24cbaaae0a091320733ee07-56abddf3-9710-48d1-b5c9-8b6ceb91d294)!
+Check out upcoming webinars to see if there is anything you'd like to attend!

 Legend
 ------